-- Salary and Benefits, but not overtime or backfill (include timesheets with employee & supervisor signatures or Time and Effort form - focus is on proof of hours actually worked) - Utility (electric, water and sewage) and Telephone Bills (landlines, cellular, and satellite) - Internet Service - Maintenance Agreements for equipment or services (reimbursement can only be claimed for services within the Agreement period) - Supplies - Memberships (reimbursement is allowed in agreement period in which memberships are paid) - Software and upgrades - Publications - Postage - Other Personnel/Contractual Services - Reimbursement for services by a person(s) who is not a regular or full time employee filling established positions.
+- Salary and Fringe Benefits (include FDEM Form 6 -Time and Effort with employee & supervisor signatures - focus is on proof of hours actually worked)

+- Utilities (electric, water and sewage)

+- Service/Maintenance agreements (provide vendor debarment and service agreement for contractual services)

+- Office Supplies/Materials

+- IT Software Upgrades

+- EM Fuel

+- Memberships

+- Publications

+- Postage

+- Storage

+- Other Personnel/Contractual Services

+- Reimbursement for services by a person(s) who is not a regular or full-time employee filling established positions.
 This includes but is not limited to, temporary employees, student or graduate assistants, fellowships, part time academic employment, board members, consultants, and other services.
 Position descriptions are required. - Consultant Services require a pre-approved Contract or purchase order by the Division.
 Copies of additional quotes shall also be supplied when requesting pre-approval.
-These requests shall be sent to the grant manager for the Division for review.
+These requests shall be sent to the Grant Manager for the Division for review.

-If the recipient seeks reimbursement for administration activities, then the following shall be submitted:
+If the recipient seeks reimbursement for operational activities, then the following shall be submitted:

-- Documentation that clearly indicates hours worked for full or part-time staff or contractors/consultants, position descriptions, and proof employee was paid. - Time and attendance form for full or part-time staff or contractors/consultants. - Receipts and proof of payment (e.g. canceled check, electronic funds transfer confirmation, credit card statement and payment to credit card company for that statement) for any expenditures in support of administration costs. - An agenda for any attending meeting/conference. - Invoices and proof of payment for Travel costs (e.g., airfare, mileage, per diem, hotel) related to administration activities.
+- Documentation that clearly indicates hours worked for full or part-time staff or contractors/consultants, position descriptions, and proof employee was paid. - FDEM Form 6 -Time and Effort for full or part-time staff or contractors/consultants with employee and supervisor signatures. - Receipts and proof of payment (e.g. canceled check, electronic funds transfer confirmation, credit card statement, bank statements) for any expenditures in support of operational costs.